dieselfox1/fincommerce/docs/wc-cli/cli-overview.md

 ## About WP-CLI

-WP-CLI is a powerful set of command-line tools for managing WordPress installations.
+WP-CLI is a powerful set of command-line tools for managing finpress installations.
 You can update plugins, configure multisite installations, and much more, all without using a web browser.
 For more information, visit the [official WP-CLI website](http://wp-cli.org/).

 ## Getting Started with FinCommerce CLI